dgageot/simplelenium/README.md

 * `phantomjs.exe` : relative path where the executable is from the compressed archive. ie: phantomjs-1.9.8-windows/phantomjs.exe

 ## What Simplelenium doesn't do

-### Support alerts, iframes and windows

-Pull requests are your best friends.

 ### Reading properties from web elements